← Back to Blog

 🟢 LowMissing from niche or edge-case queriesExpand content coverage graduallyOngoing

 The critical items — brand inaccuracies — deserve immediate action.
-73% of AI-generated brand descriptions contain at least one factual error when brands don't actively manage their presence.
-Every day that error persists, it's shaping purchase decisions.
+Wrong brand descriptions are worse than no mention; every day an error persists, it's shaping purchase decisions.

 How to Automate AI Brand Monitoring